nanotee/nvim-lua-guide/README.md

 Path separators are denoted by either a dot `.` or a slash `/`.

-A folder containing an `init.lua` file can be required directly, without have to specify the name of the file.
+A folder containing an `init.lua` file can be required directly, without having to specify the name of the file.

 ```lua
 require('other_modules') -- loads other_modules/init.lua